datahub-project/datahub/metadata-ingestion/integration_docs/great-expectations.md

 ## Capabilities

-`DatahubValidationAction` pushes assertions metadata to Datahub.
+`DatahubValidationAction` pushes assertions metadata to DataHub.
 This includes

 - Details of assertions set on a dataset
 - Details of whether assertion succeeded against the dataset at a particular time